 - Encourages you to change the negative thought patterns or perceptions of what is happening in your life.

 CBT generally lasts from five to twenty sessions.
 Keep in mind that this therapy is not a cure for your substance use problems.
 However, it can empower you to deal with them more effectively and to maintain your sobriety.

 By uncovering the core negative thoughts behind your actions and changing these thoughts, you can also change the resulting behaviors.

 However, before you can begin CBT, you must undergo detoxification.
 Detox helps remove all traces of the addictive substance you’ve been using.
 In this way, you are able to focus on healing the behavioral and emotional aspects of substance abuse.

-Addiction is a complex disorder that is characterized by a physical dependence on a substance compounded by mental disorders.
-Before you can achieve lasting recovery, a comprehensive, evidence-based treatment approach is needed.
+Addiction is a complex disorder characterized by a physical dependence on a substance compounded by mental disorders.
+For lasting recovery, a comprehensive, evidence-based treatment approach is your best option.

-At Design, for Change Recovery, you’ll find highly qualified therapists who are experienced in using CBT as part of a multidisciplinary approach to addiction treatment.
+At Design, for Change Recovery, our highly qualified therapists are experienced in using CBT as part of a multidisciplinary approach to addiction treatment.
 Our program also includes counseling programs, holistic treatment, MAT, family therapy, and more.

 Learning to manage problematic behavior is key to maintaining a sober lifestyle.
 We want to help you make it happen.
-Contact our Lancaster, CA facility today to get started on a more fulfilling and healthier future.
+Contact our Lancaster, CA facility today and start a more fulfilling and healthier future.